lgatto/TeachingMaterial/README.md

-## git/github guide: Karl's practical tutorial
+## git/github guide: Karl's minimal tutorial

 All statistical/computational scientists should use [git](http://git-scm.com) and [github](http://github.com), but it can be hard to get started.
 I hope these pages help.

+There are many resources for git and github; my aim is to provide the minimal guide to get started.

 View the thing [here](http://kbroman.github.io/github_tutorial).